Gallaecia: Later Gallaecia

+In later, post-Roman sources, the name Callaecia evolves into Gallaecia and Gallicia.

 On the night of 31 December 406 AD, several Germanic barbarian tribes, the Vandals, Alans, and Suebi, swept over the Roman frontier on the Rhine.
 They advanced south, pillaging Gaul, and crossed the Pyrenees.
 They set about dividing up the Roman provinces of Carthaginiensis, Tarraconensis, Gallaecia, and Baetica.
 The Suebi took part of Gallaecia, where they later established a kingdom.
 After the Vandals and Alans left for North Africa, the Suebi took control of much of the Iberian Peninsula.
 However, Visigothic campaigns took much of this territory back.
 The Visigoths emerged victorious in the wars that followed, and eventually annexed Gallaecia.

 After the Visigothic defeat and the annexation of much of Hispania by the Moors, a group of Visigothic states survived in the northern mountains, including Gallaecia.
 In Beatus of Liébana (d.
 798), Gallaecia became used to refer to the Christian part of the Iberian Peninsula, whereas Hispania was used for the Muslim one.
 The emirs, preferring to focus on the task of consolidation of conquered territory, ultimately never expanded into these highly defended mountains, which the Romans before them also had taken generations to incorporate.

 In Charlemagne's time, bishops of Gallaecia attended the Council of Frankfurt in 794.
 During his residence in Aachen, he received embassies from Alfonso II of Gallaecia, according to the Frankish chronicles.

 Sancho III of Navarre in 1029 refers to Bermudo III of León as Imperator domus Vermudus in Gallaecia.